monergy/McDuck_Instruction/scheduling/dashboard/README.md

     ![Files Tab screenshot](../../common/images/files-tab-screenshot.png?raw=true "Files Tab")

+#### Background colors for the cards.

+- _Red_: A card has been marked as a dead deal from the finance tab.
+- _Green_: The card has been marked as complete by the scheduling dpt.
+- _Red border_: The card has a permits in its city.
+- _White_: This is the default background color for all cards.

 ###### Notes
 * _The Scheduling Dashboard can only be viewed by users Admin or Production level users (users with the role of Production/Admin)_